intel/nauta/docs/user-guide/advanced/packs.md

-### Modifying values
+### Modifying Values

 The values can be modified directly by editing the _values.yml_ file or by providing _-p_, _--pack_param_ parameter to the selected _nctl_ commands:

  * _nctl experiment submit_
  * _nctl experiment interact_

 The _-p_ parameter can be provided multiple times.
 Format specification:

  * 'key value' or 'key.subkey.subkey2 value'
  * for lists: 'key "['val1', 'val2']"'
  * for maps: 'key "{'a': 'b'}"'